Khanivorous/student-service/README.md

 The `@LocalServerPort` annotation allocates the port number found to this field, which can be used by the RestAssured client with `RestAssured.port = port`.
 The tests themselves are very different to the tests in the other test classes, as we have to write the test in a way that handles real data, as there are no mocks to change the data to test a greater variety of use cases.

+### StudentMapperTest

+This is a fairly simple set of tests not requiring any mocks.
+We simply assert the return values of the converter methods.